What Is a Plug-in Hybrid?

 “I have always felt it was possible to build a car that gets more than 100 miles per gallon.
 It’s what this country needs: To build a car with high performance and all the fun factors of a conventional car, but have it run on electricity.”

 A plug-in hybrid car is similar to a conventional hybrid vehicle—both use a gasoline engine as well as an electric motor.
-However, a plug-in hybrid uses larger battery packs that can be recharged by connecting to common 120-volt household electricity or 220 volts from a dryer outlet or special installation.
+However, a plug-in hybrid uses larger battery packs that can be recharged by connecting to common 120-volt household electricity or 240 volts from a home EV charging station.
 Plug-in hybrids can be driven for long distances—from a few miles to as much as 60 miles—without using any gasoline.
 (Learn about the different types of plug-in hybrids.)

 Plug-in hybrid cars are also known as plug-in hybrid electric vehicles or PHEVs.
 Plug-in hybrid cars that use a gas engine exclusively for recharging batteries—rather than directly powering the wheels—are also called Extended-Range Electric Vehicles or EREVs or plug-in series hybrids.